 Wildlife 'is the brand of Africa,' says leading conservationist

-Africa continues to struggle with declining wildlife as many species are being hunted towards extinction.
-Sustainability and conservation are essential to Africa's future, says conservationist Kaddu Kiwe Sebunya.
+March 3rd marks World Wildlife Day.
+As Africa continues to struggle with a decline of its wildlife population, sustainability and conservation are essential to the continent's future, says conservationist Kaddu Sebunya.

 Kaddu Kiwe Sebunya is the president of the African Wildlife Foundation (AWF), a conservation organization that works to protect wildlife, conserve wild lands and ensure economic development near those lands.
 He visited Germany recently to discuss the foundations's new development agenda and other programs planned in cooperation with the German government.